 Clear your calendar the morning after Thanksgiving and join us for Santa’s Big Arrival and Jolly Days: Winter Wonderland!
-Santa arrives at the museum Saturday morning as chauffeur Ed Carpenter, driver and owner of the #20 Ed Carpenter Racing IndyCar, skids to a stop in the museum’s plaza around 9:00 am.
+Santa arrives at the museum Friday morning via IndyCar, skids to a stop in the museum’s plaza around 9:00 am.
 Come join the fun, along with the elves, as you enjoy a free cup of cocoa.
 Welcome the jolly old elf into the museum with a sing-along led by The Chorduroys.
 Bonus: Recieve a 30% discount at the museum store from 8:30-10 am.

 Generations of families are drawn to this beautiful centerpiece each year with 52 garland strands and 4,784 colored lights strung from the top of the Monument to its base.
 Additionally, the Indiana Soldiers and Sailors Monument will be surrounded with 26 larger-than-life toy soldiers and sailors, along with 26 peppermint sticks.

 Millions of sightseers will take in this brilliant spectacle throughout the holiday season, lit through early January.
 Travelocity named the Circle of Lights® one of the top five “must-see Christmas trees” in the nation.
 USA Today also listed the Circle of Lights® as one the “10 Best Holiday Attractions.”

 Nov.
 19- Dec 10 | City Hall and Fishers Parks & Recreation